Are you worried about users working remotely with unmanaged devices that can compromise security?

 1. Simplify remote access to the point where users need no training.
 Get rid of VPN headaches and support calls.
 Give users a mapped drive that feels the same as sitting in the office directly connected to the file server.

 2. Make remote access just as secure as working in the office by insulating corporate networks from unmanaged devices.
-This eliminates the threat from unmanaged networks and devices that can be easily hijacked to create Trojan horses that use VPN connections as infiltration conduits.
+This insulation eliminates the threat from unmanaged networks and devices easily hijacked to create Trojan horses that use VPN connections as infiltration conduits.

 It's a bit ironic then that even though remote access has in many cases supplanted security as a top of mind concern for IT departments and service providers, it has introduced new security challenges that can be expensive to resolve.
 For example, some of the biggest problems we've heard from our IT partners include: